Climate change, COVID loom over Alaska's 50th annual Iditarod Sled Dog Race

 HUMBLE BEGINNINGS

-A half century after it was first run in 1973, the Iditarod has come a long way from its start as a low-budget, novelty event that drew a field of all-amateur mushers for a race that took the winner 20 days to complete.
+The Iditarod has come a long way in the half century since it began in 1973 as a low-budget, novelty event that drew a field of all-amateur mushers and took the winner 20 days to complete.

-The modern race also attracts major corporate backing, though some companies have been pressured in recent years to drop their support by animal rights activists who condemn the marathon as cruel to the dogs.
+The modern race attracts major corporate backing, though in recent years,animal rights activists who condemn the race as cruel to the dogshave pressured some companies to drop support.

 Climate change has wrought some of the greatest changes in the world's most famous sled-dog race, as it has for much of life in the far north.